 Wheelchair-accessible ramps aren’t just for wheelchairs.
 People who use walkers also benefit from ramps, as do those who are unsteady on their feet.
 After all, even with the aid of a banister, navigating steps can be difficult when balance or strength is a concern.
 In these situations, ramps make it easier for people to enter and exit buildings, providing added safety and convenience.

 Ready-made ramps are available in a variety of materials and styles, and you’ll even find foldable ones that can fit in a car’s trunk for portability.
+If you are a DIY type, you can also check out our guide and learn about how to build a wheelchair ramp over existing steps.

 Alternatively, many professionals specialize in this type of aging-in-place remodeling and are knowledgeable in ADA ramp specification guidelines.
 They can help you customize ramps for your front entry, back entry, and any side entries, and offer recommendations on combining design features with functionality.
 From a creative standpoint, this route offers more options for you to consider, especially if you want your ramps to blend in with your home’s particular style.